-To assist in improving the sense of place in settlements, the Council has embarked on the preparation of a significant programme of public realm plans.
-It is intended to implement these plans over the life of this Plan.
+To assist in improving the sense of place in settlements, the Council has embarked on the preparation of a significant programme of public realm Plans.
+It is intended to implement these Plans over the life of this Plan.

-Further details regarding the public realm and urban design standards are set out in Chapter 11 Development Management Standards and Land Use Zoning Objectives.
+Further details regarding the public realm and urban design standards are set out in sections 11.5 and 11.6 of Chapter 11 Development Management Standards and Land Use Zoning Objectives.